Most Important 100 one-liners Ophthalmology – Download PDF

 Non-pigmented epithelium (Tight junction)

-Vascular endothelium of iris.
-Aqueousflare in uveitis is due to break in the blood aqueous barrier because of increased capillarypermeability in iris due to inflammation → leakage of larger molecules i.e., proteins.
+Vascular endothelium of the iris.
+Aqueousflare in uveitis is due to a break in the blood-aqueous barrier because of increased capillarypermeability in the iris due to inflammation → leakage of larger molecules, i.e., proteins.

 Ans.
 Confrontation visual field testing involves having the patient look directly at the examiner's eye or nose and testing each quadrant in the patient's visual field by having them count the number of fingers that are shown.